mlatcl/mlatcl.github.io/_publications/2020-11-18-challenges-in-machine-learning-deployment.md

 ---
-layout: techreport
+layout: article
-title: Challenges in Machine Learning Deployment
+title: "Challenges in Machine Learning Deployment: A Survey of Case Studies"
 abstract: In recent years, machine learning has transitioned from a field of academic research interest to a field capable of solving real-world business problems.
 However, the deployment of machine learning models in production